Understanding Eczema in Children

 The Role of Steroid Creams

 While traditional treatments like steroid creams can provide relief, they may not always address the underlying issues.
-Steroid creams can impede the healing process, leading to potential side effects such as:
+Prolonged and unnecessary/ inappropriate use of Steroid creams (including if the incorrect strength are used) can impede the healing process, leading to potential side effects such as:

 How We Can Help at Boob to Food